-Pueblito is a orphanage we got the privilege of volunteering at every Wednesday we were in Costa Rica.
-It is really an amazing place, and very unlike it’s Canadian counter-part.
-They follow a different model than the North American model and in my opinion the kids have a better experience growing up there than a orphanage in Toronto.
-Instead of putting all the kids to live in a foster house Pueblito is set up more like a community.
+Pueblito is an orphanage we got the privilege of volunteering every Wednesday we were in Costa Rica.
+It is really an amazing place, and very unlike its Canadian counterpart.
+They follow a different model than the North American model and in my opinion, the kids have a better experience growing up there than an orphanage in Toronto.
+Instead of putting all the kids to live in a foster house, Pueblito is set up more like a community.
 The kids live in something of a “gated community”.
 There are 18 houses in this community each with about 5-8 kids in each with a surrogate mother who looks after them.
-Along with the houses, there is also a computer lab, outdoor gym, playgrounds, daycare (free for the surrounding community) and a nurses office, as well as onsite psychologist, social worker and tutors for homework.
+Along with the houses, there is also a computer lab, outdoor gym, playgrounds, daycare (free for the surrounding community) and a nurse’s office, as well as onsite psychologists, social workers and tutors for homework.
 This kind of model allows the kids to grow up in more of a community environment.
 They even have a bus that they use to take the kids on field trips.
-This model and place is not without ts flaws, don’t get me wrong but it was interesting to see a different model in place and one that I would be glad to see implemented in Toronto.
+This model and place are not without its flaws, don’t get me wrong but it was interesting to see a different model in place and one that I would be glad to see implemented in Toronto.
 I wasn’t allowed to take pictures of the kids for obvious reasons but here are some murals that are on the property, one of which the kids helped make.

 English Classes: We got the awesome opportunity to teach English.
 Not with like a full classroom or anything (I’m not trying to hype myself up lol) but with a group of indigenous students.
 It was a group of about 7-15 kids and since English is their THIRD language they were having some trouble with it so we offered to teach them.
 So every Monday from 1-3pm we would have English Classes.
 It was a lot of fun working with the students and fun teaching something that we sometimes take for granted.